 In similar fashion, Rollston chronicles the progression of innovation in the ductus and stance of the OH cursive graphs he, kaph, mem, qoph, and šin.
-He occasionally supplements his analysis by introducing alternative sources of evidence for paleographic analysis – for example, ink blotting with he: “[r]egarding ductus, the evidence suggests that the top horizontal was normally made from right to left, and that the vertical stroke was a downstroke (note ink blotting)” (55).
-The sum of his analyses of ductus, stance, and ancillary features (such as ink blotting) succinctly illustrates both the synchronic consistency and diachronic development of OH from the eighth to sixth centuries and, in his own words, “necessitates a mechanism: formal, standardized education” (58).
+He occasionally supplements his analysis by introducing alternative sources of evidence for paleographic analysis – for example, ink blotting with he: “[r]egarding ductus, the evidence suggests that the top horizontal was normally made from right to left, and that the vertical stroke was a downstroke (note ink blotting)” (p.
+55).
+The sum of his analyses of ductus, stance, and ancillary features (such as ink blotting) succinctly illustrates both the synchronic consistency and diachronic development of OH from the eighth to sixth centuries and, in his own words, “necessitates a mechanism: formal, standardized education” (p.
+58).
 Furthermore, having demonstrated the diagnostic efficacy of investigating individual graphs, he proceeds with a brief case study of a two-graph sequence: samek-pe.
 In cursive OH, the head of samek consistently breaks through the conventionalized, but generally unwritten, ‘ceiling line’ (which bounds all but a few graphs), while pe sits well within the ‘ceiling’ and ‘floor’ lines.
 Therefore, in all extant examples of their immediate sequence, the head of samek stretches high above pe and illustrates a conscious effort by scribes to maintain relative height relationships.
-Rollston comments, “[c]oincidence surely cannot account for [this feature], but curriculum can readily do so” (59).
+Rollston comments, “[c]oincidence surely cannot account for [this feature], but curriculum can readily do so” (p.
+59).
 He is thus claiming that both the shapes of graphs and the relationships between them demonstrate consistent, traceable developments in support of his hypothesis.

 Rollston subsequently ventures beyond the analysis of OH scripts to those of the Ancient Near East (ANE) in general to justify his claim that there was indeed a dedicated, formal, scribal education which belonged to Iron Age Israel and was not an extension of a nearby polity’s governance or administration (coincident with objectives (i.c) and (ii) in the introductory paragraph).
 His first source of evidence comprises isographs in the scripts of regional polities – idiosyncratic features associated with particular regions, languages, and cultures.
 The three scripts which are pertinent to his discussion are OH, Phoenician, and Aramaic from the ninth century bce onwards.
 He inspects the two graphs bet and dalet and demonstrates that there are innovating trends which differentiate certain regional polities’ scripts.
-For example, the OH dalet preserves a closed headstroke from the eighth through the sixth centuries (e.g. from Kuntillet ͑Ajrud/Reisner Samaria through Lachish II) while the Aramaic dalet tends to open its head over time (e.g. from the Nimrud Ostracon to the Saqqarah Papyrus) (60).
+For example, the OH dalet preserves a closed headstroke from the eighth through the sixth centuries (e.g., from Kuntillet ͑Ajrud/Reisner Samaria through Lachish II) while the Aramaic dalet tends to open its head over time (e.g., from the Nimrud Ostracon to the Saqqarah Papyrus) (p.
+60).
 This is typical of a demonstrable pattern in Aramaic cursive, whereby scribes open many graphic heads that OH scribes keep closed, e.g., those of dalet, bet, ʿayin, and reš (ibid.).
 The Phoenician script, all the while, preserves a closed head, but lacks other innovating features of the OH cursive script such as the lengthened top, horizontal stroke which breaks through the vertical downstroke evident in the Lachish Ostraca (ibid.).
 The following table exhibits the variation in open-headedness among ‘national’ scripts: